hasithajayamaha/deltalakeAWS/README.md

 - table_format + transactional_table_name + enable_transactional_tables: control Iceberg or Delta scaffolding.
 - athena_workgroup, kms_key_id, tags: tighten governance and encryption defaults.
 - crawler_*: optional Glue crawler wiring when ingest discovery is needed.
+- vpc_endpoints.*: configure VPC endpoints for private access to AWS services (S3, Glue, Athena).

-See examples/datalake.toml for a full sample covering all features.
+See examples/datalake.toml for a basic configuration and examples/datalake-with-vpc.toml for a configuration with VPC endpoints.

 ## Running the CLI